-Business inventory falls typically into two classes, merchandise inventory and manufacturing inventory.
-Note; however, several different kinds of stock fit neither of those categories.
+Business inventory falls typically into two classes, Merchandise Inventory and Manufacturing Inventory.
+However, quite a few different kinds of stock fit neither of those categories.

 Merchants who buy finished goods and then sell them in that form deal primarily with merchandise inventory.
 Retail shops and food stores, for instance, acquire, hold, and sell merchandise stock.
 Merchants earn margin on these goods by making them available when and where customers want them.
 The merchant's role may include packaging, shipping, delivery, or minor assembly, but these activities are not "manufacturing."

 The term merchandise stock refers only to inventory the merchant owns.
 As such, it is a company asset, to be valued and accounted for at the end of each accounting period.
 Merchandise held for sale on consignment but belonging to someone else is not part of the merchant's inventory.

 Companies that buy raw materials or necessary parts, and then manufacture finished goods from them usually classify inventory as either raw materials, work in progress, or "finished goods."

 Raw materials inventory

 Raw materials include assets in the same form suppliers provide them.
 For an oil production company, raw materials include natural crude oil.
 For a metal stamping company that produces automobile parts, raw materials include unworked sheet metal as acquired from the supplier.

 Works In Progress Inventory